Hard Kaur: Career

-She recorded the song "Ek Glassy" and was top for the UK then in 2007 rapped for Sriram Raghavan's movie Johnny Gaddaars song "Paisa Phek (Move Your Body)."
-Since then she has sung in movies like Ugly Aur Pagli ("Talli"), Singh Is Kinng, Kismat Konnection, Bachna Ae Haseeno, Ram Gopal Varma Ki Aag, Ajab Prem Ki Ghazab Kahani, and Prince.
+Although she had already performed at the well-known music festivals including the Glastonbury Festival, Kaur's breakthrough came with the song "Ek Glassy" with Asian hip-hop group Sona Family.
+In 2007, she rapped on the song "Paisa Phek (Move Your Body)" from the soundtrack of Johnny Gaddaar.
+Kaur became well known for featuring as a rapper in Hindi-film soundtracks like Ugly Aur Pagli ("Talli"), Singh Is Kinng ("Bas Ek Kinng"), Kismat Konnection, Bachna Ae Haseeno, Ram Gopal Varma Ki Aag, Ajab Prem Ki Ghazab Kahani, and Prince.
+Her first solo album, Supawoman, was released in 2007.

 Hard Kaur with a Birmingham City Councillor, 2013.

 Kaur performed at Live Earth India, 2008.

-Her first solo album Supawoman was released in 2007.

-In 2008, Hard Kaur was nominated for two awards at the UK Asian Music Awards: "Best Urban Act" and "Best Female Act".
+In the same year, Hard Kaur was nominated for two awards at the UK Asian Music Awards: "Best Urban Act" and "Best Female Act".
 She won "Best Female Act".

-In October 2012, Hard Kaur released her second music album titled Party Loud All Year: P.L.A.Y.
-The album, produced in collaboration with Sony music, featured ten songs, all of which were written and composed by her.
-The most successful song of the album was Mujhe Peeney do.
+In October 2012, Hard Kaur released her second album titled Party Loud All Year: P.L.A.Y.
+The album, produced in collaboration with Sony Music India, featured ten songs, all of which were written and composed by her.
+The most successful song of the album was "Mujhe Peeney Do".

 In 2013, she collaborated with composer Ram Sampath and Rajasthani folk singer Bhanvari Devi for Coke Studio India.
-In the song Katey or Kathe – Bhanvari Devi's part is a Rajasthani folk song which is dedicated to Lord Krishna (Saanwariyo) and Rap by Hard Kaur – written by herself in which she express her personal life journey.
-At the time of elections, she composed a song "Karle Tu Voting" to spread awareness about voting.
-Hard Kaur composed a song for FIFA World Cup named "Goal Mar Goal Mar".
-The song aptly describes fan frenzy and is sung in Hindi, Punjabi, Bengali & South language (?) too.
+The song, "Kattey", features a mashup of a Rajasthani folk song dedicated to Lord Krishna (Saanwariyo) and a rap segment by Hard Kaur, written by herself in which she express her personal life journey.
+The song was further used in the trailer for the 2015 film, Angry Indian Goddesses.

+During the 2014 elections in India, she composed a song, "Karle Tu Voting", to spread awareness about voting.
+Hard Kaur composed a song during the 2014 FIFA World Cup named "Goal Mar Goal Mar".
+The song describes fan frenzy and is sung in Hindi, Punjabi and Bengali.
 She has also written the lyrics for the song.
-She also collaborated with the American hip hop group D12 in the same year on the track "Desi Dance".
+She also collaborated with the American hip-hop group D12 in the same year, on the track "Desi Dance".

+Her last work in Bollywood was her contribution to the soundtrack of the 2017 film Ok Jaanu.
+She then released a mixtape in the same year, titled The Rising Mixtape, Vol. 1.
+She collaborated with over 30 different artists on the project, including rappers Shah Rule and Tony Sebastian.
+She also released a documentary which focused on the making of the project.
+She also won the MTV Europe Music Award for Best India Act at the 2017 MTV Europe Music Awards.
+She further released the song "Poison" in February 2019, which focused on campaigning for equal rights for the LGBTQ community.
+The song was the lead single from her third album, The Private Album, which released the following month.

+She has since distanced herself from the entertainment industry and started a YouTube channel for tarot card reading.